polyaxon/polyaxon/site/docs/intro/quick-start/iterate-with-cli-local-code.md

 ## Uploading and scheduling experiments using a different path

-If you want to upload the code, or any artifacts, to a different path other than the default one `uploads`, for instance `code` you should do the following:
+If you want to upload the code, or any artifacts, to a different path other than the default `uploads`, for instance to use `code` you should do the following:

  * Change the `workingDir: "{{ globals.run_artifacts_path }}/code"` in the polyaxonfile
  * Run the upload command with a specific path: `polyaxon run -f local-integration/simple.yml -u-to code`